 Every campus shall follow the Responsive Education Solutions Time-on-Task Advanced Learning (T.O.T.A.L.) system to identify and place students in a remediation program designed to offer learning opportunities beyond the prescribed campus hours of operation.
-This program will be composed of direct or blended combinations of options, including extended day tutoring and Saturday schools or events.
 Each campus will implement the assigned and prescribed program according to the specific directives given in the T.O.T.A.L.
 System documentation.
 Students identified for mandatory tutoring either during the school week or on Saturdays must attend.
 Failure to participate appropriately in the tutoring system may be grounds for disciplinary action up to and including dismissal from the school.